sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 1. Install InfluxDB on the 3 machines following the [installation guide](/docs/v0.9/introduction/installation.html).
 Do not start the daemon on any of the machines.
 2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your host's actual name.
 This hostname must be resolved by all members in the cluster.
 It can be an IP or a hostname and optional port number if necessary.
 3. For each node's `/etc/opt/influxdb/influxdb.conf` file, update the bind-address to another port if `8088` is unacceptable.
 The bind-address can also specify the host interface IP to use (e.g. `10.0.1.10:8088`).
 By default it will bind on all interfaces.
 Note that the port may differ from node to node (e.g. one can use `8088`, another use `9099`, and the other `10101`).
-4. Start InfluxDB on the first node, `sudo service influxdb start`.
+4. Start InfluxDB on the first node, `sudo service influxdb start` (or `sudo systemctl start influxdb` if you are using systemd).
 5. In `/etc/init.d/influxdb` on the second node, set `INFLUXD_OPTS="-join hostname_1:port_1"`.
+If using systemd this command must be set in the `/etc/default/influxdb` file.
+If it does not exist, create it.
-6. Start InfluxDB on the second node, `sudo service influxdb start`.
+6. Start InfluxDB on the second node, `sudo service influxdb start` (or `sudo systemctl start influxdb` if you are using systemd).
 7. In `/etc/init.d/influxdb` on the third node, set `INFLUXD_OPTS="-join hostname_1:port_1,hostname_2:port_2"`.
+If using systemd this command must be set in the `/etc/default/influxdb` file.
+If it does not exist, create it.
-8. Start InfluxDB on the third node, `sudo service influxdb start`.
+8. Start InfluxDB on the third node, `sudo service influxdb start` (or `sudo systemctl start influxdb` if you are using systemd).

 > **Note:** As an alternative to steps 3 and 4, an additional `-hostname host[:port]` flag may be provided to `INFLUXD_OPTS`.

-If running a system that uses systemd instead of Upstart (e.g. Ubuntu 15.04) the procedure will be as below:

-1. Install InfluxDB on the 3 machines following the [installation guide](/docs/v0.9/introduction/installation.html).
-Do not start the daemon on any of the machines.
-2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your host's actual name.
-This hostname must be resolved by all members in the cluster.
-It can be an IP or a hostname and optional port number if necessary.
-3. For each node's `/etc/opt/influxdb/influxdb.conf` file, update the bind-address to another port if `8088` is unacceptable.
-The bind-address can also specify the host interface IP to use (e.g. `10.0.1.10:8088`).
-By default it will bind on all interfaces.
-Note that the port may differ from node to node (e.g. one can use `8088`, another use `9099`, and the other `10101`).
-4. Start InfluxDB on the first node, `sudo systemctl start influxdb`.
-5. In `/etc/default/influxdb` (if file does not exist, create it) on the second node, set `INFLUXD_OPTS='-join hostname_1:port_1'`.
-6. Start InfluxDB on the second node, `sudo systemctl start influxdb`.
-7. In `/etc/default/influxdb` (if file does not exist, create it) on the third node, set `INFLUXD_OPTS='-join hostname_1:port_1,hostname_2:port_2'`.
-8. Start InfluxDB on the third node, `sudo systemctl start influxdb`.

 At this point you'll want to verify that that your initial raft cluster is healthy.
 To do this, issue a `SHOW SERVERS` query to each node in your raft cluster.
 You should see something along the lines of this: